life-itself/community/content/blog/2023/12/11/finding-the-center-blog-post.md

 In a time between worlds, new language, concepts, and practices are required.
 A meaningful way that this can happen is through 'field building', making new fields which allow people, organizations, and energy to gather around a coordinated goal or problem.

-One of the fields that Life Itself is currently in the process of field building is the field of deliberately developmental spaces.
+One of the fields that Life Itself is currently in the process of building is the field of deliberately developmental spaces.
 We have defined deliberately developmental spaces  as _Physically colocated groups together for a sustained period of time with a conscious engagement in multidimensional developmental praxis_.
 We also view them as having three distinct features:

 1. Space.
 These environments are spaces in both a physical and temporal sense.
 They are a site for a group to live, work, practice and engage with one another with shared time that can be dedicated to these ends.